cisagov/ScubaGear/baselines/defender.md

 - _Note:_ The custom policy referenced here is the same policy configured in MS.DEFENDER.4.1v1.
 #### MS.DEFENDER.4.3v1
-The action for the custom policy SHOULD be set to block sharing sensitive information with everyone when DLP conditions are met.
+The action for the custom policy SHOULD be set to block sharing sensitive information with everyone.
 - _Rationale:_ Access to sensitive information should be prohibited unless explicitly allowed.
 Specific exemptions can be made based on agency policies and valid business justifications.